See ball, hit ball

-A swashbuckling batsman is born.
+A swashbuckling batter is born.
 Virender Sehwag drew comparisons with Sachin Tendulkar when he burst onto the international stage with a debut century against South Africa in 2001-02.
 An irresistible sight when on song, Sehwag changed the way India perceived openers.
-He will always be associated with India's first triple-century - in Multan in 2003-04, though he went on to score the quickest one in Test cricket, off just 278 balls, four years later.
-His 319 against South Africa was the highest score by an Indian, and in the process he became only the third batsman, after Don Bradman and Brian Lara, to pass 300 twice in Tests.
+He will always be associated with India's first triple-century - in Multan in 2003-04, though he also went on to score the quickest one in Test cricket, off just 278 balls, four years later.
+His 319 against South Africa was the highest score by an Indian, and in the process he became only the third batter, after Don Bradman and Brian Lara, to pass 300 twice in Tests.
 A tough tour of Sri Lanka followed, but Sehwag illuminated Galle with 251 runs in another famous overseas win.
 He nearly made it three triples in 2009, scoring a scintillating 293 at the Brabourne Stadium against Sri Lanka.
 Between November 2009 and October 2010, Sehwag scored five half-centuries and six hundreds in 15 innings.
 In December 2011, he became the second man to score a one-day double-hundred, going past Tendulkar's score to make a world-record 219 against West Indies in Indore.
 But his Test form had slipped by then.
-During the England tour in the summer of 2011, Sehwag, still recovering from a shoulder injury, was called up to Edgbaston bolster India's struggling batting order.
-He got his first pair in Tests in the match.
 He went 30 innings without a Test hundred before making one against England in Ahmedabad in 2012, but was dropped after failing against Australia at home, and called it day in 2015.

 The day when it all finally came together with the bat for Wasim Akram.
-In the first Test against Zimbabwe in Sheikhupura he pounded a monumental unbeaten 257, the highest score by a No. 8 in Tests.
-It included 12 sixes, beating the record previously held by Wally Hammond, who hit 10 in his 336 in Auckland in 1932-33.
-Wasim also added a Test-record 323 for the eighth wicket in a chalk-and-cheese partnership with Saqlain Mushtaq, who took 359 balls (only four fewer than Wasim) over his 79.
+In the first Test against Zimbabwe, in Sheikhupura, he pounded a monumental unbeaten 257, the highest score by a No. 8 in Tests.
+It included 12 sixes, beating the record previously held by Wally Hammond, who hit ten in his 336 in Auckland in 1932-33.
+Wasim also added what was then a Test-record 323 for the eighth wicket in a chalk-and-cheese partnership with Saqlain Mushtaq, who took 359 balls (only four fewer than Wasim) over his 79.
 Not entirely surprisingly, the match ended in a draw.

 A historic day for Sri Lankan cricket.
 They beat West Indies in the Sharjah final to win their first one-day series involving more than two teams.
 The usual suspects set them up for victory: Aravinda de Silva caressed a 31-ball 50 and Muttiah Muralitharan took 3 for 31 to wrap up a comfortable 50-run win.
 It was a warning that the cricket world failed to heed - four months later Sri Lanka went into the World Cup as underdogs and went all the way to victory in the final in Lahore.